spensireli/advanced-cdk-constructs/API.md

 - *Type:* constructs.Construct

+The parent construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="advanced-cdk-constructs.ResourceControlPolicy.Initializer.parameter.id"></a>

 - *Type:* string

+The construct ID.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="advanced-cdk-constructs.ResourceControlPolicy.Initializer.parameter.props"></a>

 - *Type:* <a href="#advanced-cdk-constructs.ResourceControlPolicyProps">ResourceControlPolicyProps</a>

+The properties for the resource control policy.

 ---